ppresto/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-4.md

 }
 ```

+???
+prepared query can be use to automatically route traffic across DC.

+For example, If the banking-app goes down in DC2, and services in DC2 make a request to the banking-app it would normally fail.
+With a prepared query consul will see there are no healthy services locally and automatically routed the request to DC3 if there are healthy instances available.

+Making Failover transparent!

+prepared queries are really cool.
+And this is just 1 use case.

 ---
 name: Myriad-Use-Cases-Example
 Example
 -------------------------

-There are many other practical use cases that can be solved with the Consul catalog.
-Some of these scenarios include: automatic routing of traffic to healthy nodes, blue/green deployments, service locks, configuration management and more.
+There are many other practical use cases that can be solved with the Consul.
+Some of these scenarios include: automatic routing of traffic to healthy nodes, blue/green deployments, **service locks, configuration management, watches, and more**.
 Learn more about practical, real-world uses for Consul in this HashiConf talk:

 .center[
 <a href="https://www.youtube.com/watch?v=XZZDVUCCilM" target=_blank>Consul Infrastructure Recipes - the story of Taco Hub 🌮</a>